 “‘Believe in Allah and His Messenger, and spend (in charity) out of the (substance) whereof He has made you heirs.
 For, those of you who believe and spend (in charity), for them is a great Reward.”

-In this trying time, if we are blessed with more, let us share it with others who need it more than us.
+In this challenging time, if we are blessed with more, let us share it with others who need it more than us.
 Let’s support one another and lift each other up.
 Many people are or will be affected by COVID-19, directly or indirectly.
 Its economic impact is already felt by some.
-For instance, many local businesses are already affected by the measures needed to flatten the curve.
-Therefore, where necessary, when we have more, we can support our local businesses by buying their products and using their services.

-With regards to making donations, we can help feed those in need by pledging our donation to SG United Buka Puasa initiative.
+With regards to making donations, we can help feed those in need by pledging our donation to the Blessings to All Project initiative.

-We can also continue to help our mosque even as their doors are currently closed.
+We can also continue to help our mosques even as their doors are currently closed.
 They still need to maintain the mosque and continue paying the salaries of mosque workers.
 Even as our mosques remain closed, the religious services that they offer have been shifted online.
-Free classes, lectures and other services are available online for us.

 Let us play our part to help our mosque in this difficult time and help them sustain their operations and services.
 You may contribute any amount to any mosque of your choice.
 Visit OurMasjid.Sg for more information.